Kahlil Gibran Award

 for Transformation through the Arts

-The Kahlil Gibran CARAVAN Award goes to an individual of artistic, literary, academic, spirituality or philanthropic distinction who has used the arts in exceptional ways for transformational purposes.
+CARAVAN's Kahlil Gibran Award goes to an individual of artistic, literary, academic, spiritual or philanthropic distinction who has used the arts in exceptional ways for transformational purposes.

-The inaugural Kahlil Gibran CARAVAN Award was presented to Elif Shafak, the best-selling novelist, public intellectual, cultural commentator, who has been shortlisted for the 2019 Booker Prize, at St. Martin-in-the-Fields, Trafalgar Square in London, U.K. in August 2017.
+The inaugural CARAVAN Kahlil Gibran Award was presented to Elif Shafak, the best-selling novelist, public intellectual, and cultural commentator, who was shortlisted for the 2019 Booker Prize.
+The presentation was at St. Martin-in-the-Fields, Trafalgar Square in London, U.K. in August 2017.

 Elif Shafak's storytelling has profoundly transcended Eastern and Western boundaries of spirituality and culture.
 Elif writes in both English and Turkish, and has published 21 books, 13 of which are novels, including the bestselling The Bastard of Istanbul, The Forty Rules of Love, Three Daughters of Eve and more recently, The Island of Missing Trees.
 As the most widely read women writer in Turkey, her books have been translated into over 50 languages and she has been awarded the prestigious Chevalier des Arts et des Lettres from France.